-Generally, the Group ensures that it maintains sufficient cash to meet expected operational expense with 60 days.
+Generally, the Group ensures that it maintains sufficient cash to meet expected operational expense with 60 days, including the fulfillment of financial obligations.
+However, potential impacts that cannot reasonably be expected in extreme cases such as natural disasters, are excluded.